Asana is built for internal teams. LyncView is built for client work.

 Asana's AI helps you write task descriptions, summarize threads, and automate inside the app.
 It's good at what it does.

 LyncView's AI does something different: it connects to your Gmail and reads incoming project-related emails.
-When a client emails you a question, an inspector sends back review comments, or a permit office issues an approval, LyncView matches the email to your active project and proposes the task update — "Mark ‘Plan review’ complete, add note from inspector."
+When a client emails you a question, a vendor sends back review comments, or an external party issues an approval, LyncView matches the email to your active project and proposes the task update — "Mark ‘Review’ complete, add note from vendor."
 You approve in one click.
 The hours saved per week is the headline; the bigger win is that nothing slips because no one updated the system.

 If your inbound work doesn't come over email, this won't matter to you.
 If it does, LyncView is the only tool in this category that does it.